-Power utility EPS Liquidity on Shaky Ground24.
-April 2017. / News Serbia Energy
+Power utility EPS Liquidity on Shaky Ground, News Serbia Energy

 To what extent will this public company succeed in having the positive balance in the next three years will depend on the inflation increase, the percentage of billing, foreign exchange and credit risk.